liatrio-chef/hygieia-dev-baked/README.md

 hygieia-dev-baked Vagrant Box
 ========================
-An baked vagrant box that spins up a pipeline consisting of archiva, github, sonarqube, jenkins, tomcat, and hygieia.
+A baked vagrant box that spins up a pipeline consisting of archiva, github, sonarqube, jenkins, tomcat, and hygieia.

 The unbaked version can be found here: https://github.com/liatrio-chef/hygieia-dev-unbaked